 How long can a family reunification order be made for?

-Determining the period of a family reunification order will involve a calculation of the length of time a child has spent, cumulatively, in court-ordered out-of-home care in the current period of court-ordered intervention.
-This includes time in out-of-home care under an interim accommodation order.
+Determining the period of an initial family reunification order will involve a calculation of the length of time a child has spent, cumulatively, in court-ordered care.
+This includes time in care by way of an interim accommodation order.

 Can a family reunification order include conditions?